- Software Development

 Since the term “Inbound Marketing” was introduced back in 2005 by Hubspot founders Brian Halligan and Dharmesh Shah, marketers have since sought to attract leads with the strategy of creating content, content and well…just more content.
 Whilst the concept of inbound marketing and the strategy of creating helpful content that educates and attracts leads is a beautiful thing, it has also grown to bring some significant baggage.

-It cannot be denied that there are some naive and just plain lazy people on the content creation bandwagon and the last few years have seen the internet become flooded with all types of helpful guides, eBooks, templates on almost any subject you can imagine.
+It cannot be denied that there are some naive and just plain lazy people on the content creation bandwagon and the last few years have seen the internet become flooded with all types of helpful guides, eBooks, and templates on almost any subject you can imagine.
 In fact, one Boston based agency abandoned its inbound marketing title altogether to redefine and demonstrate what great content is all about.

 “It’s the intent behind the content that matters” – Gary Vaynerchuk